 Based out of Osceola, Wisconsin, right along the border with Minnesota

-this tourist railroad is operated by the Minnesota Transportation
+this tourist railroad hosts train rides operated by the Minnesota Transportation

-Museum with a typical operating season running between May and October.
+Museum with a typical season running between May and October.

 Their longest excursion is a 20-mile round trip and passengers are

 onboard for nearly two hours.
 They offer a wide range of special

 holiday excursions and brunch/dinner trains.